 We reached Chiang Mai on time at 08:40.
-As I stepped out of the station, I was immediately harassed by various taxi drivers, Any thoughts I had previously entertained about being able to walk to my hotel, carrying my rucksack, had evaporated (melted?) on my first day in Bangkok, so I took the first reasonable-looking one, a lady named Phan.
+As I stepped out of the station, I was immediately harassed by various taxi drivers, Any thoughts I had previously entertained about being able to walk to my hotel, carrying my rucksack, had evaporated (melted?) on my first day in Bangkok, so I took the first reasonable-looking one, driven by a lady named Phan.
 The taxi ride was straightforward and, at 200 Baht, was probably over the odds, but still under £5, so I couldn’t really complain.
-Within half an hour of arriving, I was in my hotel, where I was reminded of the main problem with sleeper trains: you usually arrive well before check-in time (in my case, over five hours), so I finished this post in the lobby, which at least had air conditioning, power for my laptop and Wifi.
+Within half an hour of arriving, I was in my hotel, where I was reminded of the main problem with sleeper trains: you usually arrive well before check-in time (in my case, over five hours), so I finished writing this post in the lobby, which at least had air conditioning, power for my laptop and Wifi.

 As it turned out, my wait was considerably less than that, the hotel getting my room ready in record time.
-By noon, I was settled into my room, showered and ready to explore Chiang Mai…
+By noon, I’d settled in, showered and ready to explore Chiang Mai…

 You can see how I got on when I returned to Bangkok a week later, this time on the Special Express #10, by which time my bad back had got a whole lot worse.
 For more about taking the train between Bangkok and Chiang Mai, plus some suggestions for other overnight train journeys in southeast Asia, see this article by The Smart Local.

 Don’t forget that you can share this post with your friends using buttons below, while if you have a WordPress account, you can use the “Like this” button to let me know if you liked the post.